nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

     * 1b1.
 CodeConnect shows an error message.
       Use case ends.

 * 1c.
-No fields are entered.
+Updated value does not follow format of the specific field.
     * 1b1.
 CodeConnect shows an error message.
       Use case ends.